ConvertKit/convertkit-woocommerce/readme.txt

 * Fix: Settings: Purchase Data: Once purchase data is sent to ConvertKit, don't keep sending it when e.g. the order's status changes
 * Fix: WooCommerce Products: Renamed Courses to Sequences on Subscription dropdown option
 * Fix: WooCommerce Checkout: Improved performance by not requesting ConvertKit Forms, Tags and Sequences from the API when not needed
+* Fix: Performance: Cache Forms, Tags and Sequences from ConvertKit account for longer than 5 minutes, to prevent API timeouts and slow loading in the WordPress Administration

 ### 1.4.1  2020-06-06
 * Protect against missing products on order items